SteamGame/steamSummerMinigame/README.md

 - use abilities if available and a suitable target exists:
 	 - Metal Detector if a spawner death is imminent (predicted in > 2 and < 7 seconds)
-	 - Decrease Cooldowns if another player used a long-cooldown ability < 10 seconds ago
+	 - Decrease Cooldowns right before using another long-cooldown item.
+(Decrease Cooldown affects abilities triggered while it is active, not right before it's used)
 - purchase abilities and upgrades intelligently
 - automatically update the manual script by periodically checking https://raw.githubusercontent.com/mouseas/steamSummerMinigame/master/autoPlay.js
-- update features section